Delta Air Lines Inc. (DAL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Delta Air Lines Inc. (DAL) is $50.76, which is $12.49 above the current market price.
-The public float for DAL is 638.99M, and currently, short sellers hold a 3.24% ratio of that floaft.
-The average trading volume of DAL on March 02, 2023 was 9.76M shares.
+The average price estimated by analysts for DAL is $50.76, which is $12.15 above than the current price.
+The public float for DAL is 639.00M, and at present, short sellers hold a 3.24% of that float.
+The average trading volume of DAL on March 06, 2023 was 9.83M shares.

 DAL’s Market Performance

-DAL stock saw an increase of 4.05% in the past week, with a monthly gain of 0.29% and a quarterly increase of 13.70%.
-The volatility ratio for the week is 2.20%, and the volatility levels for the last 30 days are 2.29% for Delta Air Lines Inc. (DAL).
-The simple moving average for the last 20 days is -0.34% for DAL stock, with a simple moving average of 12.87% for the last 200 days.
+DAL stock saw a decrease of 3.99% in the past week, with a monthly decline of -2.61% and a quarterly a decrease of 9.84%.
+The volatility ratio for the week is 1.98%, and the volatility levels for the last 30 days are 2.18% for Delta Air Lines Inc. (DAL).
+The simple moving average for the last 20 days is 0.80% for DAL stock, with a simple moving average of 13.84% for the last 200 days.

 Analysts’ Opinion of DAL